B612-Asteroid-Institute/CLA/CLA-INDIVIDUAL.md

-# B612 Asteroid Institute Individual Contributor License Agreement
+# B612 Foundation Asteroid Institute Individual Contributor License Agreement
 Thank you for your interest in contributing to B612 Asteroid Institute ("We" or "Us").

 This contributor agreement ("Agreement") documents the rights granted by contributors to Us.
 To make this document effective, please sign it and send it to Us by electronic submission, following the instructions at https://github.com/B612-Asteroid-Institute/CLA/blob/master/README.md.
 This is a legally binding document, so please read it carefully before agreeing to it.
 The Agreement may cover more than one software project managed by Us.